-In conjunction with the increased media attention on US taxpayers with foreign accounts resulting from the Foreign Account Tax Compliance Act (FATCA), we'd like to remind you that you may be required to withhold tax on most kinds of payments to non-US persons and non-US entities.
-Please be especially attentive to these requirements when working with remote contractors.
+In conjunction with the increased media attention on US taxpayers with foreign accounts resulting from the Foreign Account Tax Compliance Act (FATCA), be aware that you may be required to withhold tax on most kinds of payments to non-US persons and non-US entities.
+Please be attentive to these requirements when working with remote contractors.
 In general, you are required to obtain one of the family of W-8 forms from foreign persons.
-On these forms, they'll either: attest to why they're exempt from withholding (usually because they promise to file a US tax return), claim a lower treaty withholding rate and tell you what the rate is, or they'll tell you to withhold as normal.
-Unless the payee tells you otherwise via a W-8 type form, you must withhold 30% and remit the withholding to the IRS on a timeline similar to payroll tax withholding.
+On these forms, they'll either (1) attest to why they're exempt from withholding (usually because they promise to file a US tax return), (2) claim a lower treaty withholding rate and tell you what the rate is, or (3) they'll tell you to withhold as normal.
+Unless the payee tells you otherwise via a W-8 type form, you must withhold at 30% and remit the withholding to the IRS on a timeline similar to payroll tax withholding.
 The year-end reporting form for foreign withholding is Form 1042-S for most types of payments.
-For more details on who is subject to this requirement and which version of the W-8 you need from each payee, review IRS Publication 515 (http://www.irs.gov/pub/irs-pdf/p515.pdf).
+For more details on who is subject to this requirement and which version of the W-8 you need from each payee, review IRS Publication 515.
 Some foreign entities and persons are reluctant to furnish information about their US tax status.
 In order to avoid difficulties, we recommend you obtain the relevant Form W-8 prior to the payee commencing work on your behalf.